lyuwenhan/vscode-extensions/code-formatter-and-minifier/README.md

 - JSON operations do not preserve comments when saving.

 ## Extra
-- Midnight reset logic for coin stats is handled internally (no manual cleanup needed).
 - All edit operations automatically save the document (unless untitled).